How To Get Rid of Eye Bags: 14 Tricks That Actually Work

 1. Use a targeted eye cream

-If you’re prone to puffiness under your eyes, reach for an eye cream designed specifically for under-eye bags.
-One option we love for both day and night is the L’Oréal Paris Age Perfect Cell Renewal Anti-Aging Eye Cream Treatment.
-The luxe yet lightweight cream boasts a patented antioxidant blend and works to address five signs of visible eye-area aging, including puffiness, dark circles, sagging, and crow’s feet.
-Gently apply it to your eye area each night to reveal a firmer and fresher-looking eye area over time.
+If you’re prone to under-eye puffiness, reach for an eye cream specifically formulated for under-eye bags.
+One favorite for both day and night is the L’Oréal Paris Age Perfect Cell Renewal Anti-Aging Eye Cream Treatment.
+This lightweight, luxurious cream features a patented antioxidant blend and targets five visible signs of eye-area aging, including puffiness, dark circles, sagging, and crow’s feet.
+Gently pat it around your eye area every morning and night to help reveal a firmer, fresher-looking eye area over time.

 2. Store your eye cream in the fridge